Shattering the Ephemeral Storage Cost Barrier for Data-Intensive Serverless Workflows: Related Work

 \section{Related Work}

-Prior works employ direct inter-function communication approaches~\cite{wawrzoniak:boxer, thomas:particle,nesterov:floki} by exposing the IP addresses of function instances to the user code.
-Doing so increases the attack surface and places the burden of load balancing and scaling on the user.
-We argue that such optimizations undermine the core principle of serverless, namely the cloud provider's transparent management of cloud infrastructure, for which autoscaling is the feature of paramount importance.

-Other works~\cite{pu:shuffling,sreekanti:cloudburst,romero:faast,klimovic:pocket,mahgoub:sonic} consider a number of ephemeral storage service designs, aiming to provide high-performance transfers at low cost.
-However, we show in \S\ref{sec:workload_perf} that the cost of even the slowest tier (e.g., AWS S3 as in several works~\cite{klimovic:pocket,pu:shuffling,mahgoub:sonic}) can dominate the overall cost of executing a data-intensive application in serverless clouds.
-Other prior works~\cite{shillaker:faasm,wang:reference,mvondo:ofc,romero:faast, khandelwal:jiffy,du:molecule} consider extending serverless with a distributed shared memory (DSM) tier and pass references or capabilities over the DSM around instead of data objects.
+Prior works~\cite{pu:shuffling,sreekanti:cloudburst,romero:faast,klimovic:pocket,mahgoub:sonic} consider several ephemeral storage service designs, aiming to provide high-performance transfers at a reasonable cost.
+However, we show in \S\ref{sec:storage-and-cost} that the cost of even the slowest tier (e.g., AWS S3 as in several works~\cite{klimovic:pocket,pu:shuffling,mahgoub:sonic}) can dominate the overall cost of executing a data-intensive application in serverless clouds.
+Other prior works~\cite{shillaker:faasm,wang:reference,mvondo:ofc,romero:faast, khandelwal:jiffy,du:molecule,spright:sigcomm22} consider extending serverless with a distributed shared memory (DSM) tier and pass references over the DSM around instead of data objects.
 In contrast to these proposals, the data objects transmitted via \shortn{} are immutable, avoiding the complexity of supporting data consistency models.
+YuanRong~\cite{yuanrong:sigcomm24} is a Huawei production system that can pass data by references, but the paper lacks implementation details.

+Other works explore support for {\em connection-based} direct communication for serverless applications~\cite{wawrzoniak:boxer, wawrzoniak:off-the-shelf, thomas:particle,nesterov:floki}, which can help to port microservice and monolith applications to serverless but is generally not used in serverless-native applications~\cite{romero:faast,eismann:state}.
+We argue that such optimizations undermine the core principle of serverless, namely the cloud provider's transparent management of cloud infrastructure, particularly autoscaling.
+With connection-based approaches, scaling the number of instances of a function up or down is not transparent to its producers and consumers, requiring a reconfiguration of the workflow topology to accommodate.
+In contrast, \shortn{} is fully compatible with the object-centric \texttt{get()/put()} API widely adopted by applications and seamlessly works with the existing cloud autoscaling infrastructure.

-Like in the XDT design, researchers have proposed separating the control and data planes to avoid centralized bottlenecks and deliver high performance.
+Like in the \shortn{} design, researchers have proposed separating the control and data planes to avoid centralized bottlenecks and deliver high performance.
 For example, Crab~\cite{kogias:crab} and Prism~\cite{yutaro:prism} follow a similar separation to reduce the load on L4 and L7 load balancers, respectively.
+Dataflower~\cite{dataflower:asplos23} and FUYAO~\cite{fuyao:asplos24} adopt asynchronous transfers to decouple them from the control plane.